zaakirio/crypto-prices-cli/README.md

 # Crypto Price CLI

-A command-line tool to fetch cryptocurrency prices from the CoinPaprika API.
+A command-line tool to fetch cryptocurrency prices from the CoinPaprika API, this code is an exercise in creating a node cli project that speaks to API and writes to local file

 ## Project Structure
 ```